phprad0/DS340/README.md

+This is our team's first parent paper.
+Team members: Utkarsh Sinha & Pedro Prado

 We decided to go for a research article titled "A Movie Recommender System: MOVREC using Machine Learning Techniques" for our first parent paper.

 We have uploaded the Jupyter Notebook, the running python file, the datasets (https://www.kaggle.com/datasets/grouplens/movielens-20m-dataset?resource=download&select=rating.csv)